wso2-attic/esb-connectors/googletasks/README.txt

-			clientId - client ID of the google tasks app clientSecret - client secret of the google tasks app refreshToken - refresh token obtained from google oauth 2.0 vi)getAccessToken.xml configuration will obtain the temporary access token using these property values.
+			clientId - client ID of the google tasks app clientSecret - client secret of the google tasks app refreshToken - refresh token obtained from google oauth 2.0 previous - New parent task identifier for moveTask method. parent - New previous sibling task identifier for moveTask method. vi)getAccessToken.xml configuration will obtain the temporary access token using these property values.

 3. Make sure that googletasks is specified as a module in ESB_Connector_Parent pom.